Dtsayy/Dtsayy/README.md

 Here are some ideas to get you started:
 - 🌱 Hi, I'm Dtsayy
-- 🔭 I’m currently working on Bach Khoa University
+- 🔭 I’m graduated from Bach Khoa University
 - 🌱 I’m currently learning Machine Learning and espectialy I'm interested in Naltural Language Processing
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...